joaofx/HumbleNetwork/README.md

 <a href="https://www.nuget.org/packages/HumbleNetwork/"><img src="http://img.shields.io/nuget/dt/HumbleNetwork.svg?style=flat-square" alt="NuGet version" height="18"></a>
 [![NuGet Status](http://nugetstatus.com/HumbleNetwork.png)](http://nugetstatus.com/packages/HumbleNetwork)

 HumbleNetwork is a library to help build simple network services based in sockets.
-It offers a client and a server class and a stream helper.
-See the example:
+It offers a client and a server class, a stream helper and a request/response command handler protocol.

+### Why use this?

+I worked on a project that had many VB6 clients talking by socket with some VB6 servers.
+We started migrating the VB6 servers to .NET and developed HumbleNetwork to make socket programming easy on the server.
+In the end we were using HumbleNetwork even in .NET clients

+### Example

 ``` csharp
 public class Program